Cyril-CRGB/Portfolio3_Python_Essentials/README.md

 The word and the definition that the player is looking for are randomly chosen and given by the programm.

-The player can then chose amongs 3 solutions, only one of them is true, the 2 others are randomly chosen by the programm.
+The player can chose amongs 3 solutions, only one of them is true, the 2 others are randomly chosen by the programm.
+All given choices suggested by the programm must be different from one another.
 No repeatition is allowed.
-All the given choices suggested by the programm must be different from one another.

 Have fun with the game, and learn new words!

 ## Features:

-This app contains 1 global function, 12 major functions and 4 minor functions.
+This app contains 7 functions, including the main fonction.

 The global function calls the 12 major and the 12 major call the 4 minor for calulation purpose.

-"Guess a word"
-"Guess a definition"
+1) clear_console(): allows to clear the command prompt in order to keep the command line as clean as possible, it makes easier to read the prompt
+2) get_random_options(correct_value, field): allows to generate random values for the functions "guess_word" and "guess_definition"
+3) guess_word(): allows to get a question about a random word
+4) guess_definition(): allows to get a question about a random definition
+5) first_question(): the "yes or no" question at the begining
+6) second_question(): the second question "choose a gameplay"
+7) main(): allows the player to enjoy himself/herself

 ## Testing:
 ### buggs :